fsantanna/fsantanna.github.io/Freechains/tragedy.md

 inherent to social media.

-Freechains, on the other hand, relies on the scarcity of posts to reach consensus (*proof-of-authoring*), which is based on human work and is localized inside each forum.
+Freechains, on the other hand, relies on the scarcity of posts to reach consensus (*proof-of-authoring*), which is based on human work and is restricted to each forum.

-Technically, Freechains is not a linked list blockchain, but a causal graph of posts (a Merkle DAG) with an overlay consensus list, which may itself affect branches of the DAG if they have inconsistencies (e.g., double spend).
+Technically, Freechains is not a linked list blockchain, but a causal graph of posts (a Merkle DAG) with an overlay consensus list that can itself reject branches of the DAG if they have inconsistencies (e.g., double spend).

 We are currently working on a [paper][3] that describes the consensus and